hynek/svcs/README.md

 ```

-The values and return values of the factories don't have to be actually instances of the type they're registered for.
+The values and return values of the factories don't have to be actual instances of the type they're registered for.
 But the types must be *hashable* because they're used as keys in a lookup dictionary.

 ---